hzw-ai/GPSR/README.md

 ## GPSR
-Code of our paper "[GPR: Graph Prompt for Session-Based Recommendation]"
+Code of our paper "[GPSR: Graph Prompt for Session-Based Recommendation]"

 ## Requirements
 * Python==3.8.18